AndrealZhang/Comparing-baltimore-lower-manhattan-household-income-incarceration-rate/README.md

 # Comparing the household income and incarceration rates in Baltimore, MD and Lower Manhattan, NY
 ## Background
-1. Analyzing the differences between household income for the lowest 25th percentile of people (all races, all genders) in Baltimore and Lower Manhattan.
+1. Analyzing household income for the lowest 25th percentile of people (all races, all genders) in Baltimore and Lower Manhattan.
 2. Determining a relationship between incarceration rates and household income.

 ## Household Income